JubyJohn/PROJECT-COUNT-DISPLAY-ON-LCD-I2C-/README.md

 ## OVERVIEW
-After completing microcontrollers upto Arduino while doing embedded engineer internship , I try to do implement software in hardware as project aspects.
+After completing microcontrollers upto Arduino while doing embedded engineer internship , I try to do implement software in hardware as a project aspects.
 But I failed.
-Later on I try to do as projects by incorporating two or more sensors with microcontroller.Here I used ESP8266 microcontroller.
+Later on I try to do  projects by incorporating two or more sensors with microcontroller.Here I used ESP8266 microcontroller.

 ## AIM